christiskatsouris/Computational-Econometrics-R/README.md

 - Tikhonov, A. N. (1963).
 On the solution of ill-posed problems and the method of regularization.
 In Doklady Akademii Nauk (Vol. 151, No. 3, pp. 501-504).
 Russian Academy of Sciences.

-## Task 1

-Following the following steps construct a small Monte Carlo simulation study where the portfolio performance is evaluated using different constraints (thus changing the investment strategy).

-- Step 1: Choose an appropriate optimization methodology and set-up the constraint optimization problem with the necessary conditions.
-- Step 2: Compare the convergence properties of the optimization algorithm and the performance of the optimal portfolio using variance-covariance matrix versus using a GARCH-based covariance matrix.
-- Step 3: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
-- Step 4: Repeat the procedure B times for the Monte Carlo step and obtain the empirical variance and MSE in order to compare the different optimization methods.

 # [B].
 Iterative Simulation and Estimation Methodologies